Austin Gallery

 What we don't like

-At around $808 it costs nearly three times the FlexiSpot E6 for the same fundamental job.
+At around $808 it costs about two and a half times the FlexiSpot E6 for the same fundamental job.
 If your setup is a monitor and a tablet rather than a fully loaded production desk, the price premium buys refinement you may not feel.

 Premium TurnkeyAlso Great